Skip to content

 Facebook Instagram Pinterest Twitter

-All information on the Website is presented as informational only and is not a replacement for therapy assessment, diagnosis, intervention, or medical advice.
+All information on The OT Toolbox Website, it’s content of all types, including newsletter and social media is presented as informational only and is not a replacement for therapy assessment, diagnosis, intervention, or medical advice.
 The information provided on the Website is provided “as is” without any representations or warranties, express or implied.
 The OT Toolbox assumes no responsibility for errors or omissions that may appear in the Website.

 Search